ycemsubakan/covid_chatbot_data/README.md

 # covid_chatbot_data

-The repository for the crowdsourced data for the COVID-19 chatbot project.
+Repository for the crowdsourced data for the COVID-19 chatbot project.

 * `[date]_[province]_[language]_[cleaned|noisy]_collection_[collection_id+]` : these folders contain training files.
 (Including training results also)